-Customize Your Squarespace Cookie Banner: A Complete Guide
+How To Customize Your Squarespace Cookie Banner: 2025 Guide

 To activate the cookie banner, access your Squarespace account, navigate to the site panel, and select Settings > Cookies & Visitor Data.
 Tick the box that says "Enable Cookie Banner."

-Personalize your cookie banner message in the provided text box.
-Enhance it with emojis, bold or italic formatting, and incorporate a link to your privacy policy if desired.
+If you want, customize your cookie banner message in the text box provided.
+Enriched with emojis, bold or italic formatting, and, if it suits you, a link to your privacy policy.

-Next, decide on the banner style you prefer.
-Opt for a full-width bar or a discreet popup in the corner of your website.
-Personally, I lean towards the less intrusive corner popup.
-Specify whether you want the banner at the top or bottom of your site and choose the corner for the popup.
+Scroll down to choose the banner style you like.
+Choose between a full-wide bar or a subtle corner pop-up on your website.
+For information, I prefer the less obtrusive corner popup.
+Choose whether to have the banner on the top or the bottom of your site and select the corner for the popup.

 Customizing the Squarespace Cookie Banner